Copyright (c) 1985 Free Software Foundation, Inc; See end for conditions.

 and M-e, sort of, in that lines are opposite sentences.

-that "Killed" things can be yanked back, and "Deleted" things cannot.
+can be yanked back, and "Deleted" things cannot.
+Generally, the

-Generally, the commands that can remove a lot of text save the text,
+commands that can destroy a lot of text save it, while the ones that

 Note that a single C-k kills the contents of the line, and a second

 C-k kills the line itself, and make all the other lines move up.
-C-k
+If

-treats a numeric argument specially: it kills that many lines AND
+you give C-k a repeat count, it kills that many lines AND their

-To retrieve the last killed text and put it where the cursor currently
+retrieve it.
+To retrieve the last killed text and put it where

 >> Try it; type C-y to yank the text back.

-away from you.
-Notice that if you do several C-k's in a row, all of
+took away from you.
+Notice that if you do several C-k's in a row

-the killed text is saved together, so that one C-y will yank all of
+the text that is killed is all saved together so that one C-y will

 >> Do this now, type C-k several times.